BlankSlateCode/wordpress-ansible-vagrant/README.md

 I made a few modifications to the [Digital Ocean tutorial][1]:

-1. I include Vagrant in this as well, Vagrant and Ansible work very will together, but I believe that you can just use this code to run the playbook on its own
+1. I include Vagrant in this as well, Vagrant and Ansible work very will together, but I believe that you can just use this code to run the playbook on its own - see the section on 'No Vagrant' above.
 2. Effectively I rely on `vagrant up` to 'provision' the server which runs the ansible playbook.
 3. If you modify the playbook after running vagrant up for the first time you have to run `vagrant provision` to force the re-run of the playbook
 4. I am just using this for localhost development - so there is no `hosts` file and the `playbook.yml` file uses `hosts: all` which defaults to just localhost.
 The [Digital Ocean tutorial][1] has instructions for using other hosts.